 Gulley Greenhouse recommends Triple Action Plus Ready to Use Spray for most of the common problems in vegetables and edibles, it is safe for vegetables (spray 18 hrs. prior harvesting)

-Insects and pests are common in any garden, keep water and humidity low, fertilize and rotate your crops to increase plant strength and the bugs will have less chance to survive in your garden.
+Insects and pests are common in any garden.
+Try to avoid over-watering and keep humidity low.
+Fertilize and rotate your crops to increase plant strength and the bugs will have a lesser chance of surviving in your garden.
 Look at our Insect & Disease Control Page to learn more about it.

 Some ways to control your garden pests are:

-- Planting a diversity of plants, and companion plants, will keep plants healthy.
+- Planting a diverse selection of plants and utilizing companion plants, will keep plants healthy.

 - Keep lower leaves off the ground and remove any diseased leaves or plants.

-- Chemicals do not work when there is free water on leaves
+- Chemicals do not work when there is standing water on leaves.

 Best Herbs to Grow in Northern Colorado

-Growing herbs in Colorado is a rewarding experience, herbs like the dry environment and as soon as you keep their roots in the dry side, they will perform fantastic here.
+Growing herbs in Colorado is a rewarding experience.
+Herbs like the dry environment and if you keep their roots in the dry side, they will perform fantastic here.
 Beside using herbs in our kitchens, herbs are an amazingly effective way to heal common ailments…the natural way!
-Here are six common (and easy to grow) herbs that we at Gulley Greenhouse think you will find handy to have right outside your kitchen door.
+Here are six common (and easy to grow) herbs that we think you will find handy to have right outside your kitchen door.

 A tension taming herb that relaxes the muscles of the digestive track, with a memory boosting scent.